aprilsourz/noonan-portfolio/README.md

 This is a single page front-end application that does not have a server component or data store.
 The main programming language is JavaScript and React is the front-end framework. styled components is used for styling.

 ## Tooling
 This project was created with create react app.
-Here is the all of the documentation about it.
+Below are the build and test scripts.

 ### `yarn start`